adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 ### 2.2 Shape-Based Multi-View Recognition

-Rather than modelling an object as a set of views with 2D features, an explicit 3D shape can be learned from reconstruction[37] or provided by CAD models [39], and subsequently matched to from depth images [13], 3D reconstructions [1],or partial reconstructions with shape completion [12, 39].
+Rather than modelling an object as a set of views with 2D features, an explicit 3D shape can be learned from reconstruction[37-PASCAL VOC] or provided by CAD models [39-ShapeNET], and subsequently matched to from depth images [13], 3D reconstructions [1],or partial reconstructions with shape completion [12, 39].

 ```
+[13] S. Gupta, R. Girshick, P. Arbelaez, and J. Malik.
+Learning
+Rich Features from RGB-D Images for Object Detection and
+Segmentation.
+In Proceedings of the European Conference
+on Computer Vision (ECCV), 2014
+[1] S. Bai, X. Bai, Z. Zhou, Z. Zhang, and L. J. Latecki.
+GIFT:
+A Real-time and Scalable 3D Shape Search Engine.
+In Proceedings
+of the IEEE Conference on Computer Vision and
+Pattern Recognition (CVPR), 2016.
+[12] M. Firman, O. M. Aodha, S. Julier, and G. J. Brostow.
+Structured
+Prediction of Unobserved Voxels From a Single Depth
+Image.
+In Proceedings of the IEEE Conference on Computer
+Vision and Pattern Recognition (CVPR), 2016

 ```